Who Can Apply to Kindergarten?

 2. Gifted & Talented

 Children applying to kindergarten can also test to apply to Gifted & Talented (G&T) programs.
-Schedule your child to take the G&T test this fall.
+The registration period to schedule the test for the 2019-2020 school year has closed.
 Learn more:

 There are two types of schools that you can add to your kindergarten application.